ARISE-Initiative/robosuite/docs/modules/environments.md

 ### Observations

 **robosuite** observations are dictionaries that include key-value pairs per modality.
 This makes it easy for agents to work with modalities of different shapes (for example, flat proprioception observations, and pixel observations).
+Note that any observation entry ending with `*-state` represents a concatenation of all individual observations that belong to `*` modality.
 Below, we list commonly used observation keys.

 - `robot0_proprio-state`, `robot1_proprio-state` : proprioception observations for each robot arm.
 This includes the arm joint positions (encoded using `sin` and `cos`), arm joint velocities, end effector pose, gripper finger positions, and gripper finger velocities.
 The shape for this modality is flat (e.g. `(N,)`).
 - `object-state` : task-specific object observations.
 For example, the `TwoArmLift` environment provides the pose of the pot, the position of each handle, and the relative position of each robot gripper with respect to each handle.
 The shape for this modality is flat (e.g. `(N,)`).